-- The OLE DB Connection Manager is also helpful in accessing data from the unmanaged code.
+- The OLE DB Connection Manager is also helpful in accessing data from unmanaged code.

 Configuring OLE DB Connection Manager in SSIS

 In this example, We are going to show How to create or configure OLE DB Connection Managers in SSIS (SQL Server Integration Services)

-Once you created a new Project, if you look at the Solution Explorer, we have four folders.
+Once you create a new Project, if you look at the Solution Explorer, we have four folders.
 For now, let’s concentrate on the Connection Managers Folder.

 Within the Solution Explorer, Right-click on the Connection Managers and select the New Connection Manager option from the context menu.

 Here we selected the OLE DB connection manager from the list.
-Once we selected the OLE DB connection manager, another window form of Configure OLE DB Connection Manager will be opened to configure the data connections.
+Once we select the OLE DB connection manager, another window form of Configure OLE DB Connection Manager will be opened to configure the data connections.

 If you observe the above, the Data Connections pane is empty because we have not created any connection managers before.
 If we created any connection managers before then, instead of creating them repeatedly, we could select them here.

 Click on the new button from the above screenshot.
 It will open another window form of Connection Manager to select the Provider, Server Name, and Database Name.

 From the above screenshot, you can observe that we are using our local host Windows account as the server name and [AdventureWorks2014] as the database name.

-NOTE: In real-time, you have to select the Use SQL Server Authentication option.
+NOTE: In real-time, you must select the Use SQL Server Authentication option.
 And provide the valid credentials given by your Admin person.

 Click on the Test Connection button provided below to check whether the connection is successful or not.

 Once we finish configuring the connection managers, the OLE DB connection manager’s name will display in the Data connection pane.
 So, select the created connection manager and click ok.